Sudhanshu Sharma

 Sudhanshu Sharma (born 19 February 1969) referred to as Dr. Sudhanshu is an Indian educationist, politician, green activist and climate change scientist.
 He is the co-founder of Suresh Gyan Vihar University, amongst NAAC 'A' graded universities in Rajasthan.
 He has also served as founder vice-chancellor of Suresh Gyan Vihar University during 2008–2010.
-In 2011, he founded Indian Peoples Green Party as National President, a political movement based in Rajasthan.
+In 2011, he founded the Indian Peoples Green Party a political movement based in Rajasthan and serves as its National President.
 The party is associated with the think-tank Naya Rajasthan and advocates the formation of peoplegreen sector.
 He is also the author of "Indians@rest: The root cause of India's unrest", satire on Indian political system.
 He is also the host of The Green Talks with Dr. Sudhanshu, an online political satire vlog.

 He is the director of Centre of Climate Change and Water as well as Centre for Sustainable Development Goals at SGVU.
 The centre organises an annual 'C3W: Convention on climate change and water' since 2011 in the city of Jaipur.
 He was awarded the Eminent Environmental Scientist Award during the 33rd World Environment Congress, New Delhi, India by the International Association of Educators for word peace, an organisation affiliated by UNICEF.

 Life

 Born in a Jaipur based family of generational educationists.
-He is grandson of Acharya Purushottam Uttam, a great academician of pre and post-independence era.
+He is grandson of Acharya Purushottam Uttam, a great academic of pre and post-independence era.
 He founded the Sahitya Sadawart Samiti, Jaipur.
 Dr.Sudhanshu's father Shri Suresh Sharma was an eminent politician of Rajasthan, recognised as a senior leader of Congress Party, known as the 'Voice of downtroddens'.
-His uncle Shri Sunil Sharma, a co-founder of Suresh Gyan Vihar University, is an academician and versatile historian.
+His uncle Shri Sunil Sharma, a co-founder of Suresh Gyan Vihar University, is an academic and versatile historian.
 Dr.Sudhanshu began his career as a researcher in geology and got his Doctorate in 1992 in Earth Sciences from MREC, Jaipur (now MNIT).
 His research was on thermal metamorphism of precambrian rocks of Arawali's at Rajasthan.
 At the age of 22, he reported two minerals i.e. Staurolite and Ottrelite first time in said region.
 He also described genesis of these minerals through his micro-probe study.
 He was also awarded a Law Degree from University of Rajasthan.